 I watched Fantastic Beasts and Where to Find Them last Saturday, and I delayed writing about it till now, because I didn’t know what to say.

 Which is the problem I always have with sequels or revivals of movies I love.
-One expects so much of the same, while also craving for fresh materials, everything ends up just not feeling right.
-By that, I mean that while the fan service scenes were pleasing, and while it was refreshing to see a more “adult” version of the wizarding world set in the American Jazz age, something still felt absent.
+One expects so much of the same, while also craving fresh materials, the result of which is everything just not feeling right in the end.
+By that, I mean that while the fan service scenes were pleasing, and while it was refreshing to see a more adult version of the wizarding world set in the American Jazz age, something still felt absent.
 Was it the lack of a tragic orphan backstory?
-Was it the no-show by a younger Dumbledore?
-Or was it simply the whole Harry Potter concept being so British, so idiosyncratic, that outside of Britain it just wouldn’t work properly?
+The no-show by a younger Dumbledore?
+Or was it simply the whole Harry Potter concept being so British, so idiosyncratic, that outside of Britain, it just doesn’t feel right?
+It couldn’t feel right?

 Check out my other Harry Potter articles too!